 The ovaries are part of the female reproductive tract.
-The ovaries are small organs that are located at the ends of the fallopian tubes and are attached to the uterus by the fallopian tubes.
-The outer surface of the ovaries are lined by specialized cells called epithelial cells that form a barrier called an epithelium.
+The ovaries are small organs that are located at the ends of the fallopian tubes and are attached to the uterus by the ovarian ligaments.
+The outer surface of the ovaries is lined by specialized cells called epithelial cells that form a barrier called an epithelium.
 The epithelial cells on the surface of the ovary are also called the capsular surface.
 The tissue below the epithelium is called the stroma.

-Because it often spreads to the peritoneum, clear cell carcinoma has spread outside of the ovary, it can be diagnosed after fluid is removed from the abdominal cavity in a procedure called a fine needle aspiration (FNA).
+If the clear cell carcinoma has spread outside of the ovary, it can be diagnosed after fluid is removed from the abdominal cavity in a procedure called a fine needle aspiration (FNA).
 The fluid is then sent to a pathologist who examines the cells in the fluid under the microscope.